LogtalkDotOrg/logtalk3/library/NOTES.md

 http://www.cs.otago.ac.nz/staffpriv/ok/pllib.htm

-Some libraries, or part of libraries, are either ports of Prolog system libraries or inspired by Prolog system libraries.
+Some libraries, or parts of libraries, are either ports of Prolog system libraries or inspired by Prolog system libraries.
 See the individual library notes for details.
 See also the `NOTICE.txt` file at the root of the Logtalk distribution for copyright information on third-party source code.